BriceShatzer/blog/_posts/2021-02-05-Clever-Sites.md

 <!--[if IE 9]> Internet Explorer 9 <![endif]-->
 ```

 In *"the before times"*  there were often instances where we would need target changes or functionality for different or older versions of browsers.
 This site has an exhaustive list of all those sorts of tricks.
-Thankfully I haven't needed to use this site much in recent years, although I do still run into the occasional issue around detecting and implementing something specifically for safari because [Apple hates the internet](https://threadreaderapp.com/thread/1191026394421026816.html).
+Thankfully, I haven't needed to use this site much in recent years, although I do still run into the occasional issue around detecting and implementing something specifically for safari because [Apple hates the internet](https://threadreaderapp.com/thread/1191026394421026816.html).